Minority US Contact Tracers Build Trust in Diverse Cities

 But Nigeria, where community health workers who had been working on polio eradication, quickly pivoted to using them as contact tracers for Ebola and was able to squash its outbreak within months.

-Amira Temple, another contact tracer, views her job as an extension of her work as a civil rights activist in San Diego’s Black and Hispanic communities.
+Amira Temple, another San Diego State University contact tracer, views her job as an extension of her work as a civil rights activist in San Diego’s Black and Hispanic communities.

 “There’s a gap within these communities of food, housing and security so COVID is kind of bringing these things to light,” she said.